AshMartian/momentum_mouse/README.md

 2. Applying physics-based inertia and momentum calculations
 3. Emulating natural touchpad gestures to produce smooth scrolling

 Instead of content jumping in fixed increments, it glides naturally with momentum, gradually slowing down just like a physical object would.
 This creates a more intuitive, comfortable, and visually pleasing scrolling experience.
+Kinematic scrolling in Ubuntu is finally here!

 ### Demo

 <video src="https://github.com/user-attachments/assets/cb221dfb-f96d-47ca-9db2-61940c18c867"></video>

 ## Features